Order Matters: 3D Shape Generation from Sequential VR Sketches: Related work

-\paragraph{VR Sketch Synthesis.} Early work on sketch generation focused on 2D sketches, using image-to-image translation networks~\cite{li2019photo,song2018learning}, VAEs~\cite{ha2017neural}, or auto-regressive models~\cite{bhunia2022doodleformer}.
-However, these approaches required large datasets of human sketches for supervision.
+\paragraph{Deep Sketch Synthesis.} Early work on sketch generation focused on 2D sketches, using image-to-image translation networks~\cite{li2019photo,song2018learning}, VAEs~\cite{ha2017neural}, or auto-regressive models~\cite{bhunia2022doodleformer}.
+These approaches typically required large datasets of human sketches for supervision.
 To mitigate this limitation, subsequent methods directly optimized vectorized representations under the guidance of pretrained vision–language~\cite{vinker2022clipasso,vinker2023clipascene,radford2021learning} or diffusion models~\cite{xing2023diffsketcher,arar2025swiftsketch}.
 Other works addressed sketch completion using GANs~\cite{liu2019sketchgan} or transformers~\cite{lin2020sketchbert}.
 Building on these advances, recent approaches extend sketch generation to 3D, synthesizing parametric curves from text, single-view, or multi-view images and optimizing their parameters via pretrained image models~\cite{choi20243doodle,wang2025viewcraft3d,zhang2024diff3ds}.
 In contrast, our synthetic sketch generation pipeline relies purely on geometric heuristics and is entirely training-free.
-While not necessarily designed for visual realism, the resulting sketches capture salient structural cues and provide highly effective supervision for downstream training, achieving state-of-the-art performance.

 \paragraph{Sketch Encoding.} 2D sketches are typically processed either as images using convolutional networks~\cite{yu2015sketchanet, choi20243doodle, guillard2021sketch2mesh, zheng2023locally}, or as sequences using recurrent or transformer-based models~\cite{vaswani2017attention} to capture their temporal and structural logic~\cite{ha2017sketchrnn, lin2020sketchbert}.
 In contrast, most existing approaches for 3D VR sketches still represent them as unordered point clouds~\cite{luo2021data, chen2024rapid, gu2025vrsketch2gaussian} and apply point-based encoders such as PointNet++~\cite{qi2017pointnet++}, thereby discarding the intrinsic stroke order.
 However, VR sketches are inherently sequential, as the drawing order encodes meaningful cues about connectivity, structure, and design intent.
 In this work, we encode VR sketches directly as ordered sequences of 3D points, allowing our model to exploit both their spatial geometry and the temporal dependencies of the sketching process.